kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/gateway.md

 !!! tip "disable worker node security group rule management" You can disable the worker node security group rule management using the [LoadBalancerConfiguration CRD](./loadbalancerconfig.md).

+## Certificate Discovery for secure listeners

+Both L4 and L7 Gateway implementations support static certificate configuration and certificate discovery using Listener hostname.
+The caveat is that configuration of TLS certificates can not be done via the `certificateRefs` field of a Gateway Listener, as the controller only supports certificate references via an ARN.
+In the future, we may support syncing Kubernetes secrets into ACM.

 ### Worker node security groups selection
 The controller automatically selects the worker node security groups that it modifies to allow inbound traffic using the following rules: